Kim Tae-hee

 Kim Tae-hee (born 29 March 1980) is a South Korean actress.
 Considered one of South Korea's most beautiful actresses, she is best known for her roles in television series such as Stairway to Heaven (2003–2004), Love Story in Harvard (2004–2005), Iris (2009), My Princess (2011), Yong-pal (2015), and Hi Bye, Mama!
 (2020).

 Kim is referred to as one of "The Troika" along with Song Hye-kyo and Jun Ji-hyun, collectively known by the acronym "Tae-Hye-Ji".

 Early life and education

 Kim Tae-hee was born on 29 March 1980, in Ulsan, South Korea.
 Her father is Kim Yoo-moon, who established, and is chairman of, Hankook Union Transportation Company in 1984.
 She is often involved in various charities to help out underserved youths and broken families in the Ulsan area.
 She has an older sister, Kim Hee-won, and a younger brother, Kim Hyung-soo (stage name Lee Wan); the latter is also an actor.
 She attended Samshin Elementary School, Daehyun Middle School, and then enrolled at Ulsan Girls' High School.
+Through her younger brother, Kim's sister-in-law is professional golfer Lee Bo-mee.

 In 1999, Kim moved to Seoul to attend college at the prestigious Seoul National University, where she became the president of the SNU Women's Ski Club.
 In 2005, she graduated from SNU with a bachelor's degree in fashion design.